-The Watch House was built about 150 years ago by the Coastguards to control smuggling.
+The Watch House was built about 180 years ago by the Coastguards to control smuggling.
 Located at the heart of the beach, no boat could enter the bay or person move on the beach or harbour wall without being seen from the bay window.
-Now, YOU can enjoy these stunning beach, harbour and cliff views whilst relaxing in the modernised first floor watch rooms in comfort unimagined by the Victorian Coastguards.
+You can enjoy these stunning beach, harbour and cliff views whilst relaxing in the modernised first floor watch rooms in comfort unimagined by the Victorian Coastguards.

-The Watch House has been carefully converted to protect the historical character and integrity of the building while comfortably sleeping two adults or a family of four.
-The bedroom has twin three-foot beds and the lounge has a folding double wall bed with spring interior mattress that folds away by day.
-Many of our returning guests prefer to use the folding wall bed so they can wake up to the sound of the waves on the beach and enjoy the unique views.
+The Watch House has a refitted shower room for Summer 2015.
+This follows on from the new kitchen with dishwasher and folding double wall bed in the lounge which were ready for Summer 2014.
+The bedroom has twin three-foot beds and the lounge has a new folding double wall bed with spring interior mattress that folds away by day.
+Many of our returning couples prefer to use the folding wall bed so they can wake up to the sound of the waves on the beach and enjoy the unique sea views.

 The Watch House is ideal for a traditional family beach holiday, walking the scenic South West coastal paths to Mevagissey or The Dodman and beyond or as a base for visiting Eden or the Lost Gardens of Heligan or the many other attractions that Cornwall has to offer.

-The galley kitchen is fully equipped for four including an electric cooker with four rings, fridge with separate freezer section and microwave.
+The galley kitchen was refitted for Summer 2014 and is fully equipped for four including an electric cooker with four rings, dishwasher, fridge with separate freezer section and microwave.

 The bedroom has two 3 foot single beds.

-The shower room has an electric shower, WC, washbasin and shaver point.
+The shower room has been refiited for Summer 2015 has an electric shower, WC, washbasin and shaver point.

 The cost of electricity is included in the rental.
 Night storage heaters in lounge, bedroom and bathroom for early and late lets.